 Saturday Morning Physics (SMP) connects high school students to Fermilab science!

-An announcement of the SMP program is made in August for the fall program and in December for the spring program.
+An announcement of the SMP program is made in May for the fall program and in November for the spring program.

 It is helpful to have had a high school physics course and a couple of years of algebra before participating, but these are not required.